cmay20/Among-Us-3D/README.md

 - To run the project, run "amongUs3d.py' in the editor.
 - Further, my project contains many image files and sound wav files.
 Within my folder management, these are stored in folders labeled 'gameImages' and 'gameSounds'.
-The user may need to download these image and wav files from my google docs submission.
+The user may need to download these image and wav files.

 ### How To Play
 - Goal: Complete all tasks to repair your ship with fellow crewmate AIs before the imposter elimates each of you.